 Well-Made Heritage Work Shirts Are Adaptable

 Of all the shirts we’ll cover in these guides, no shirt is as adaptable as the chambray.
 We may love our flannels and denim shirts, and they’re quick to make friends with other favourites in our kit.
 The chambray, though, has no enemies.
-It is perfectly at home in every situation.
+It is welcome everywhere.

 With a relatively modern fit, a chambray can sit comfortably on top of jeans, chinos, or dressier slacks.
-It can be layered under almost anything, or it can be worn on its own (preferably with pants, but even this is optional).
+It can be layered under almost anything and over almost anything, or it can be worn on its own (preferably with pants, but even this is optional).

-In the cooler seasons, it works great over a tee or henley or under a sweater, its collar tucked out of view.
+In the cooler seasons, it works great over a tee or henley or under a sweater, its collar tucked into the neck.
 When the sun is blazing, a chambray will keep the sun off your neck and shoulders without leaving you hot under the collar.

-Because the chambray’s collar tends to be on the softer (and often shorter) side, it works a little better with casual and a little rumpled looks than polished ones, but it can be pressed into shape and made to stand at attention when required.
-For those who stubbornly refuse to invest in quality dress shirts, it can be a solid stand-in.
+Because the chambray’s collar tends to be on the softer side, it works a little better with casual and a little rumpled looks than polished ones, but it can be pressed into shape and made to stand at attention when required.
+For those who refuse to invest in quality dress shirts, it can be a solid stand-in.

 Hickory and wabash are a little tricker.
 Every page of their rough and tumble history is covered in coal dust and engine grease, so they’ll end up pulling your outfit in two directions if you try to dress them up.
-They can work with blazers and slacks, but it’s best to treat them like your heavy flannels.
+They can work with dressier apparel, but it’s best to treat them like your heavy flannels and denim jackets.
 When you’re dressing up, leave them in the closet.

 Best to give wabash or hickory shirts something in their wheelhouse.
 Pair it with your most beaten up pair of raw selvedge.
 Slide into a true vintage straight cut, polish up your engineer boots, and knot a bandana around your neck for the finishing touches.